• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 *Since I was stringing for the AP, he had no idea who I was.

-4. Bullwinkle
+Bullwinkle said:

 I bet a lot of Giants fans are wishing they had that one handy.

 It was McQuarters that got beat on the TD, and it wasn't close.
-We were on the field and about 15 feet from the game-winning catch, and a sports writer buddy of mine -- a Bears fan -- seeing the pass coming with no DB in sight, yells "Where the fuck is R.W."
-David Patten, the guy who caught the pass, hears him and is laughing as beer cups and all manner of shit rains down from the stands.
+We were on the field and about 15 feet from the game-winning catch, and a sports writer buddy of mine -- a Bears fan -- seeing the pass coming with no DB in sight, yells "Where the fork is R.W."
+David Patten, the guy who caught the pass, hears him and is laughing as beer cups and all manner of shirt rains down from the stands.

 It's not an interview question per se, but an assistant city editor of ours once asked a reporter what an "in-ground pool" was.

 The great part was, he's one of those guys who'll pick up the office phone, call someone six-or-seven desks away and speak loudly into the receiver.
-He was also a pretentious dick, and maybe a dozen people heard him.
+He was also a pretentious deck, and maybe a dozen people heard him.
 I had to take a sick day to go home and change my pants.

 The guy graduated from Cal fer christsakes.